saquibsaifee/cyclonedx-python-lib/docs/validation.rst

 Validation ensures that:

-* Your SBOM conforms to the CycloneDX schema specification
+* Your JSON/XML conforms to the CycloneDX schema specification
 * All required fields are present and correctly formatted
 * Data types and structures match the specification
 * The SBOM can be reliably consumed by other tools and systems